digitalheir/dutch-case-law-to-couchdb/README.md

 This repository contains code that clones Dutch case law XML documents from [data.rechtspraak.nl](http://data.rechtspraak.nl/) and converts the metadata to JSON.
 This makes the documents easier to process with a machine.
-Because we store the documents in a [CouchDB](http://couchdb.apache.org/) database, the data is instantly amenable to MapReduce jobs.
+Because we store the documents in a [CouchDB](http://couchdb.apache.org/) database, this makes the data instantly amenable to MapReduce jobs.

 Everything described here is a derivative of the [rechtspraak.nl web service](http://www.rechtspraak.nl/Uitspraken-en-Registers/Uitspraken/Open-Data/Pages/default.aspx).